-Chassis (Starting) Battery
+Chassis (Engine) Battery

 The chassis battery is used solely to operate the engine starter and all automotive accessories and controls found on the instrument panel.
-This includes the horn, speed control, all exterior lights, radio, windshield wipers, rear auto heater fan, etc.
+This includes the horn, speed control, all exterior lights, radio, windshield wipers, rear auto heater fan, hydraulic leveling jacks, etc.